OPEN Peer Mentoring Scheme

 Many researchers and policy professionals share an interest in better use of evidence in public policy, but when it comes to engaging with each other, they can feel like members of two communities divided by a common language.
 This unique, boundary-spanning scheme tackles this head-on, revealing to researchers and policy professionals the benefits of mentoring each other.

-Since 2021, more than 60 researchers from all four academic Divisions at Oxford and policy professionals from 14 UK government departments have taken advantage of the scheme.
-Each has been matched with a mentoring partner at a similar career stage, usually with different research or policy interests to their own.
+Since 2021, more than 120 researchers from all four academic Divisions at Oxford and policy professionals from 14 UK government departments, plus the Scottish Government, Government of Jersey, NICE, Oxfordshire County Council and the NHS, have taken advantage of the scheme.
+Each policy professional has been matched with a mentoring partner at a similar career stage from academia.
 Taking turns as mentor and mentee, participants provide each other with a sounding board, act as confidant(e), motivator, and a source of challenge and feedback, and clarify the culture, politics, and values of their respective environments.

-Participants join a cohort of 30, take part in an in-person cohort-building event, and are invited to online drop-in sessions, as well as a final networking event in June 2024, providing opportunities to build wider networks with others interested in better use of evidence in public policy.
+Participants join a cohort of 30, take part in an in-person cohort-building event, and are invited to online networking and informative sessions, as well as a final networking event across both cohorts in the Summer of 2025, providing opportunities to build wider networks with others interested in better use of evidence in public policy.

 Objectives